Ashleigh Cottage in Warkworth

 There is no private parking or parking outside the cottage, but you can load/unload your car directly outside the front door and then park close by.

 2 double rooms with 1 king size bed (5ft) and 1 double bed (4ft 6).
-1 twin bedroom with 3ft wide single beds, and 1 bunk bed room with 3ft wide single beds too.
-2 children can be accommodated in this room or 1 adult on the bottom bunk.
+1 twin bedroom with 3ft wide single beds, and 1 single room with 3ft wide single bed.

 Hypo-allergenic anti-allergy bedding and pillows are provided on each bed.
-There is no alternative available
+There is no feather bedding available.

 One bathroom upstairs with a bath, WC and basin.
 One shower room downstairs with shower, WC and basin.